The Complete History of Panama Hats: Craft, Culture & Fashion

 Meghan Markle

-Meghan Markle helped bring the Panama hat back into modern fashion.
-Whether at charity events or casual outings, her choice to wear one reminded people just how timeless and chic the style really is.
+Meghan Markle brought the Panama hat back into modern fashion.
+Whether at charity events or casual appearances, her choice highlighted the hat’s timeless and stylish appeal.

 Kylie Minogue